Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 - We use [XACML 3.0](http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html) to define authorization policies for applications
 - We use [JSON](https://en.wikipedia.org/wiki/JSON) as general format.

+### Isolation

+**Principle**
+We should try isolate application and data own by one organization from others

+**Rationale**

+Reduce risk for one organization affecting service for another organization

+**Implications**

+- Seperate Kubernetes Clusters for each organization
+- Seperate data store for each organization

 ### Design and build for Public cloud

 **Principle**